dungloi/mmWave-Get-Data/README.md

   -b BYTES, --bytes BYTES
                         Record bytes
   -i INFINITE, --infinite INFINITE
-                        Infinite recording mode with max duration 1 s
+                        Infinite recording mode with max duration * s
 ```
 If no arguments are provided, the code will default to an infinite record mode.
-The default max duration can be set by user in radar_recorder.py.
+The default max duration can be set by user in ```radar_recorder.py.```

+Besides, the password for current user account will be needed to provide permission for serial port configurations.

 ### Attention